EOSgithub/linked-blog-starter-md/EH - Relic Compendium V1.2.md

 > You learn 2 eldritch melodies.
 You gain one additional bardic inspiration die.
 You can replace an eldritch melody you know by succeeding on a Charisma saving throw, suffering a short term madness on a failure.

 > **Star-Scribe's Testament (T2)**
 > You learn to speak, read, and write Deep Speech.
 You gain advantage on checks that relate to the cosmos or the eldritch.
 You learn an additional Eldritch melody.
-Your eldritch melodies can't be counterspelled.
+Your eldritch melodies can't be counterspelled nor dispelled.

 > **Void-Devouring Maw (T2)**
 > As a reaction when a creature you can see is targeted by an attack, you can expend a bardic inspiration, summoning an eldritch maw that engulfs and protects it.
 Until the start of its next turn, it gains a bonus to its AC equal to the number rolled.
 If this causes the triggering attack to miss, the targeted creature can choose to be ripped through space by the maw, teleporting it to a point within 30 feet of it that it can see; if it does so, it loses the bonus to its AC.